Create an account

 Reviewer vs. Critic

-Reviews watch the play and relate it for entertainment value.
-Critics look for entertainment, social significance, human significance, and artistic quality.
+Critic--looks for entertainment, social significance, human significance, and artistic quality

 Interpretive vs. Generative